+My name is Thomas Ballard.
 Welcome to my personal website.
-My name is Thomas Ballard and I'm an aspiring computer scientist.
-I've also minored in obsessing over amateur design, game programming, personal finance, information architecture, space, music, small business, climbing, hiking, bmx, movies and more —none of which will make an appearance here, probably.
+I'm an aspiring computer scientist and entrepreneur.
+My interests also include amateur design, game programming, personal finance, information architecture, music, movies, small business and more—none of which will make an appearance here, probably.
 But hey, I have other interests and that's healthy, right?

-IntroductionBy profession, I'm a software engineer/web developer.
+Who is this Thomas Ballard (Introducing... me)By profession, I'm a software engineer/web developer.
 At night, batma...er, not batman.
-Rather, a computer programming nerd with a space fascination.
+Rather, a computer programming nerd with a space fascination...

-I've been revisiting projects (such as this) to expand their mission.
+Fast-forward twenty years later and I'm circling back revisiting projects (such as this) to expand their mission.
 (1) Support mobile (responsively), (2) update based on evolving best practices, and in some cases (3) simply refactor as my skill set evolves with experience.
 It seems like coding for "mobile first" is easier when you are starting from zero, but many projects have evolved over time to incorporate technology improvements as they mature and gain broader support.
 In those cases it can be more work to retrofit without breaking the original mission goals.
-That said, each project I've revisited has been really fun to rediscover and work through--web development has been a thing for twenty years or so now and rediscovering code from way points along that journey is a joy--even when you wince at some of it.
+That said, each project I've revisited has been really fun to rediscover and work through--web development has been a pursuit for many years now and rediscovering code from way points along that journey is a joy--even when you wince at some of it.